ericPantarotto/react_ultimateCourse/_notes/notes.md

 ```

 **<span style='color: #495fcb'> Note:** `query = query.range(from, to);` Supabase is 0 based !

+### Prefetching With React Query

+Prefetching is all about fetching some data that we know might become necessary before we actually need that data to render it on the user interface.
+And in the context of pagination, usually that means that we fetch the next page before it is actually displayed.

+The user will never see any loading spinner, meaning that this looks just as if the data would actually be paginated on the front end.
+While in reality we know that this data is indeed actually fetched from the server.
+But since it is prefetched we really do not notice it.

+**<span style='color: #495fcb'> Note:** As an alternative to prefetching and having pagination in the first place, would be to use infinite queries for infinite scroll with `react-query`.
+So React Query also has that feature built in.
 <!---
 [comment]: it works with text, you can rename it how you want